MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-auto-release.md

 You can turn on this feature on Teams panels under **Settings** > **Device settings** > **Teams Admin Settings** > **Meeting** > turn on **Release room if no one checks in** and set **Release after**.

-When you initially download the Panels app from Teams admin center that has multi-panel check-in support, allow 48 hours for the feature to become available.
+When you initially download the Panels app from Microsoft Teams admin center that has multi-panel check-in support, allow 48 hours for the feature to become available.
 Ensure that you download the app when there are no meetings scheduled within the next 48 hours.
 Furthermore, when you initially download this app, it overrides the auto-release setting configured in Exchange with the current auto-release setting on Teams panels.

 For more information, see [Check-in and room release on Microsoft Teams panels](/microsoftteams/devices/check-in-and-room-release).